ethereum/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 ################################################################################
 Frequently Asked Questions
 ################################################################################
 * **What is Ethereum?** Ethereum is a decentralized smart contracts platform that is powered by a cryptocurrency called Ether.
-A good starting point to learn more about it's workings would be the :ref:`what-is-ethereum` page.
+A good starting point to learn more about it's workings would be the ":ref:`what-is-ethereum`" page.

 * **I have heard of Ethereum, but what are Geth, Mist, Ethminer, Mix, and AlethOne?**